Politics of Quebec: Health, social and education policies

 Quebec's health and social services network is administered by the Ministry of Health and Social Services.
 It is composed of 95 réseaux locaux de services (RLS; 'local service networks') and 18 agences de la santé et des services sociaux (ASSS; 'health and social services agencies').
 Quebec's health system is supported by the Régie de l'assurance maladie du Québec (RAMQ) which works to maintain the accessibility of services for all citizens of Quebec.
 Pre-hospital care and rescue missions are provided by foundations and non-profit organizations.

 The centres de la petite enfance (CPEs; 'centres for young children') are institutions that link family policies to education.
 They are administered by the Ministère de la Famille et des Aînés du Québec.
 Quebec's education system is administered by the Ministry of Education and Higher Education (primary and secondary schools), the Ministère de l'Enseignement supérieur (CEGEP) and the Conseil supérieure de l'Education du Québec.
 Postsecondary studies include : the public university of the University of Quebec, vocational training centers, private colleges, public colleges (CEGEPs), and private universities.

 In 2012, the annual cost for postsecondary tuition was CA$2,168 (€1,700)—less than half of Canada's average tuition.
 Quebec universities are among the least expensive in Canada.
 Part of the reason for this is the relative democratization of higher education implemented during the Quiet Revolution of the 1960s, when the Quebec government froze tuition fees to a relatively low level and created CEGEPs.
 When Jean Charest's government decided in 2012 to sharply increase university fees, students protests erupted.
 Because of these protests, Quebec's tuition fees remain relatively low today.

+Linguistic demographics

+Francophones in Quebec tend to vote for the Parti Québécois, While Non-Francophones tend to vote for the Quebec Liberal Party.